Vegan Strawberry Muffins

 - 2 teaspoons Baking Powder

 - 1 cup Strawberries - diced, fresh (if frozen, thaw and remove juice)

 - In a medium-size bowl, prepare the vegan buttermilk.
 Whisk plant-based milk with apple cider vinegar (or lemon juice) and maple syrup.
 Set aside.

 - In another small mixing bowl, combine melted coconut oil and mashed banana.
-Make sure you measure the amount of mashed banana in cups to be precise.
-Some bananas can be larger than others and too much mashed banana will leave the muffins slightly moist inside.
+Make sure you measure the amount of mashed banana in cups, to be accurate.
+Some bananas can be larger than others, and too much mashed banana will leave the muffins slightly moist inside.
 Set aside.

 - In a large mixing bowl, whisk together the flour of your choice (I used white spelt flour), baking soda, and baking powder.

 - Stir in diced strawberries.
-Note that if you are using frozen strawberries, defrost them first and don't add the strawberry juice to the batter or it will thin the batter too much.
+If you are using frozen strawberries, defrost them first and don't add the strawberry juice to the batter, or it will thin the batter too much.
 Keep strawberry juice for a smoothie or flavor water.

 - Transfer the batter into the muffin batter evenly into a 12 muffin hole pan.